Display visibility and brightness in outdoor lighting

-Each model rugged handheld computer is designed to provide the best available display technology for outdoor visibility.
-Available display technologies have improved over time, as is visible on each generation of our products.
+Each generation of our rugged handheld computer models is designed with the best available display technology for outdoor visibility and function.
+Available display technologies have improved over time, as is visible in the latest generation of our products.

 - Display backlight and/or contrast is dim (particularly with transmissive instead of transflective displays).
 You may be able to manually adjust this setting to improve visibility.

 - Screen protector sheet is installed over the display.
-Crystal clear (glossy finish) protectors may cause undesired reflections or glare, while anti-glare (matte finish) protectors may allow less light to and from the display.
+Crystal clear (glossy finish) protectors may cause reflections or glare, while anti-glare (matte finish) protectors may allow less light to and from the display.
 Removing or swapping the screen protector may help.

 - The display controller is not behaving properly, requiring a Hard Reset (hold the Power button for a full count of 20 seconds) or extended power removal (pull battery pack(s) and wall charger for at least 20 minutes).